haris867/project-exam-2/README.md

 Designed and developed by me.
 Responsive and WCAG-compliant.

+Allows you to register a user profile and create venues that other users can create bookings on.

 ## Built With

 You can list a the tech stack that you've used over here